WIPocket/FactorioFotograf/docs/guide.md

   - `standalone factorio`
   - `make`
   - `gcc`
-  - `jq`
-  - `convert` (imagemagick)
+  - `python`
+  - Python pillow (`pip install pillow`)
-- From this folder you can run the `run.sh` script
+- From this folder you can run the `run` script

 # Vanilla save

 - Open the game
 - Make sure that all mods are disables
 - Close the game
-- Run the `run.sh` script like this: `./run.sh save-name-that-you-want-a-map-for`
+- Run the `run` script like this: `./run --save-name save-name-that-you-want-a-map-for`
   - Note: This argument is also used as a folder name for the web that is going to be generated
-  - If this folder already exists, it's going to be deleted
   - If Factorio doesn't find the save, you can load any save manually
   - Append `--png` if you want to use pngs instead of jpegs. (generating pngs is ~25% slower and results in ~4x larger images)
+  - Run `./run --help` for all available arguments
 - Factorio will open, load the save and start taking screenshots.
 - After capturing, FactorioFotograf will start generating lower zoom levels
 - The final web is in your current directory (It's called the same as the save name)